wp-plugins/paypal-pay-buy-donation-and-cart-buttons-shortcode/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+* Added support for customizing the PayPal button.

 = 1.2 =
 * Fixed quantity feature for donation
 * Added support for payment using URL.
 You can now use it in achor tag's "href" attribute also.